Saving Heartworm Positive Dogs One Day at a Time

 When should my dog be tested?

-All dogs should be tested annual for heartworm infection, which can usually be done during a routine vet visit.
+All dogs should be tested annually for heartworm infection, which can usually be done during a

-- Puppies under 7 months can be started on heartworm prevention without a heartworm test (it takes at least 6 months for a dog to test positive after it has been infected), but should be tested 6 months after your initial visit, tested again 6 months later and yearly after that to ensure they are heartworm-free.
+- Puppies under 7 months can be started on heartworm prevention without a heartworm test, but should be tested 6 months after your initial visit, tested again 6 months later and yearly after that to ensure they are heartworm-free.

 - Adult dogs over 7 months and previously not on a preventive need to be tested prior to starting heartworm prevention.
 They, too, need to be tested 6 months and 12 months later and annually after that.

-- If there has been a lapse in prevention (one or more late or missed doses), dogs should be tested immediately, then tested again six months later and annually after that.
+- If there has been a lapse in prevention, dogs should be tested immediately, then tested again six months later and annually after that.

 What happens if my dog tests positive?